Scams » Scam And Its Types »Fruit picker Jobs Scams

 avoid-paying-money-company-scam.jpg

 The fake company can extract money from you in many ways.
-For Example, requesting money for security deposit or accommodation fees or job security, etc. are some of their methods of extracting money.
+For example, requesting money for a security deposit, accommodation fees, or job security, etc., are some of their methods of extracting money.

 ✔ Cross ? check the profile of the company

-Some companies may look genuine but they may be fake companies.
-So, cross ? check and research about the company as much as you could.
+Some companies may look genuine, but they may be fake companies.
+So, cross-check and research the company as much as you can.

 ✔ Don't Pay First

-Fraudsters create websites to scam people only for the sake of money, Seasonal job seeks should conduct their own research on the company, their crop farming area, including the type of product cultivated and harvested and their methods of cultivation and their time for harvest.
-For the fake ones, they are all interested in your money.
+Fraudsters create websites to scam people only for the sake of money.
+Seasonal job seekers should conduct their own research on the company, their crop farming area, including the type of product cultivated and harvested, their methods of cultivation, and their harvest timeline.
+As for the fake ones, they are only interested in your money.

-So do not give the original numbers or account numbers of anything.
+So, do not give your original phone numbers or account numbers to anyone.
 They are interested in getting fees from you.
-Therefore, they will be hell bend in extracting money by telling some excuses like this time is not the season for Fruit Picking Job.
-So, first you pay the deposit money than in season, you can work in season time.
+Therefore, they will be hell-bent on extracting money by giving excuses like, “This is not the season for Fruit Picking Jobs.
+So first, pay the deposit money; then during the season, you can work.”

 Related links: